sboulema/StackTraceExplorer/README.md

 - Tabs

 ### Opening a new tab
+There are multiple ways open opening new tabs to show your stack traces:

-- Copy a stack trace to your clipboard
+**Copy a stack trace to your clipboard:**
+- Click the paste as new tab but
-- Select a tab, make sure your cursor is not in the text editor
-- Paste your stack trace with `Ctrl + V`
+- Select a tab, make sure your cursor is not in the text editor, Paste your stack trace with `Ctrl + V`

+**Stack trace from file:**
+- Click the open file button
+- Drag & drop the file to the toolwindow

 ## Supported stack trace formats
 - Visual Studio